albertnguyentran/Hack-the-North-Backend-Challenge/README.md

 ## Overview

-This project sets up the database and the four endpoints using Flask, GraphQL and sqlite
+This project sets up the database and the four endpoints using Flask, GraphQL and SQLite as per the requirements.
+I chose this stack because I have the least amount of experience with it and I presume Hack the North uses it (or something close), so I wanted to demonstrate my ability to learn and build something new!

 ## Structure